chu-mirror/litar/README.md

 and mount it.
 So filters can access the files in a litar archive just like other files in the operating system.

-Besides these control characters that describes the structure of a litar archive, there are some other control characters.
-They are commands, which influence the process of dealing with litar archive.
-For example, @. receives an argument of file name, and inserts the content of that file at the place of @..

 There's another important extension for reusability of code.
 Let's say, a chunk defines a general structure for a C program.
 Then we want to write two seperated C program in one litar archive.
 The final result might look like,